 - MAKE SURE YOUR BICYCLE FITS YOU.
 Like any other sporting equipment, it is important that your bicycle fits your body.
-When standing over your bike, there should be 1-2” between you and top bar if using a road bike, and 3-4” if using a mountain bike.
+When standing over your bike, there should be 1-2” between you and the top bar if using a road bike, and 3-4” if using a mountain bike.
 Check that the seat is level from front to back and that the seat height allows for a slight bend at your knee when your leg is fully extended.
 Handlebars should be at the same level as the seat.

 - CHECK YOUR EQUIPMENT.
 Before riding, make sure to inspect your bicycle.
 Check that the tires are properly inflated, your brakes are working, and your horn/lights/reflectors are functioning properly.